imagej/imagej.github.io/pages/How_to_write_your_own_spot_feature_analyzer_algorithm_for_TrackMate.md

 This priority parameter accepts a `double` as value and this value determines the order of execution.
 Careful, the rule is the opposite of what would make sense for a priority:

+{% include amsidebox-right text='Feature analyzers are executed in order according to """increasing priority""".
+This means that analyzers with the greatest priority are executed last.' %}

 By convention, if your feature analyzer depends on the features calculated by N other analyzers, you take the larger priority of these